roddhjav/progressbar/README.md

 ```

 ## Usage
-To use the progressbar, you just need to source it in your bash script. `progressbar` is a bash function that tajes up to 6 arguments:
+To use the progressbar, you just need to source it in your bash script. `progressbar` is a bash function that takes up to 6 arguments:

 1. `title` Bar title *(mandatory)*
 2. `current` Current progress of the bar *(mandatory)*